fbpx

 Recurring ear infections

 Recurring ear infections (otitis media) and persistent ear fluid are common problems.
-We offer the best in medical therapy to treat this condition and when a necessary PET (pressure equalization tubes) can be placed to resolve this issue.
-This simple outpatient procedure performed painlessly with inhalation anesthesia is safe and takes just minutes to perform.
+We offer the best in medical therapy to treat this condition, and when necessary, PET (pressure equalization tubes) can be placed to resolve this issue.
+This simple outpatient procedure, performed painlessly with inhalation anesthesia, is safe and takes just minutes to perform.
 Your child’s hearing is restored immediately with the removal of the fluid.
-The modern tubes that Dr. Slaughter uses allow for swimming in swimming pools and normal bath time activity without earplugs.

 Pediatric ENT Care Patient Testimonial